raphaelmayer/crawl-unsplash-cl/README.md

 `node crawl-unsplash <parameter> <query> <pages>`

 ### Parameter
+*Parameter is required.*

 - `-j`: Download a JSON file containing data and links to images.
 - `-d`: Download a JSON file and all images.
 - `-l`: Print JSON to console without downloading any files.

-*Parameter is required.*
+You may use variations of the download parameter `-d` to further specify the image size.
+You can choose between
+- `-dL` for the raw image (~ 4k),
+- `-dM` for a mediumsized image (~ 1080x720),
+- `-dS` for a small image (~ 400x300).

+**Note:** Downloading multiple pages of large images can become a multiple gigabyte download very quickly.
+Depending on your bandwidth, connection or PC you might not be able to handle this and you might get a TIMEOUT error.
+If that's the case consider downloading less pages simultaneously.

 ### Query
+*Query has to be a string and is required.*

 The query is a string and determines the theme / kind of images you will get.

-*Query has to be a string and is required.*

 ### Pages
+*Pages are optional and if omitted default to 1.*

 Define the amount of pages to be fetched.
 One page is 30 images.
 You may split the pages arg into 2 seperate args to define a start and end page.
 The end page will be included.
 To fetch one specific page eg. page 2 use `2 2`.

-*Pages are optional and if omitted default to 1.*

 ## Examples
 `node crawl-unsplash -d wanderlust` fetches the first page and downloads all images and the JSON file.